aws/aws-cli/awscli/examples/iam/simulate-principal-policy.rst

         ]
     }

-For more information, see `Testing IAM Policies with the IAM Policy Simulator`_ in the *AWS IAM User Guide*
+For more information, see `Testing IAM policies with the IAM policy simulator <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html>`__ in the *AWS IAM User Guide*.

-.. _`Testing IAM Policies with the IAM Policy Simulator`: https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html